miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 comically thick.

 Well, I finally woke up as to what was going on, and wow, did he get a rude awakening.
-A series of crystal clear "if this than that" that I conducted where I 100% predicted the outcome happened.
+A series of tests and demonstrations like the one I described 100% predicted subterfuge.
 Every one of them.
 It was uncanny, like a magic show.
-It was so undeniable that Claw, who was supposed to be very senior in the company, got a stern talking to, but inexplicably remained in his position.
+Specifically, I made a sales lead generation and routing system that "kept tension in the machine" and everyone accountable in an unaccustomed way.
+It was based on a simple system and simple premise, and there were only so many ways to attack it: make it stop working.

+The cat came back the very next day.
+It was funny watching him try to figure out the next way to make it stop working and encountering my countermeasures.
+Such a situation would have gotten either him or me fired at any sane company, but this was my livelihood and fortune and I was defending.
+I think that was lost on Claw.
+Anyway, his anti-company practices were so egregious and self-evident by that time that he at least got a stern talking to.
+But he still inexplicably remained in his position.

 My life would be very different today if that company wasn't held in the thrall of the Claw.
+I would probably have never moved to New York City.
+I'm sure I'd be running a sprawling "digital signage" empire today.

 But alas, when someone holds an entire organization in such a grip of fear as he did, even the exact medicine an organization needs can come off as poison, and ultimately and ironically, I looked like the bad guy.
 Becoming your enemy to contend with your enemy is a stinky poo poo thing.
-I'm only still recovering.
+I'm only still recovering over 25 years later.
+Ick!

-Even acknowledgement that I was the one that architected the financial turnaround wasn't enough.
+Even acknowledgement that I was the one that architected the financial turnaround wasn't enough to keep me there.
 There was no amount of money I could make staying there to make it worth it.
 Even the righteous and the vindicated can die from poisoned waters.
 And it wasn't long after that when I took an opportunity that came up in New York City.

 That dude, Claw, was the first and last of a truly pure archetype I've ever encountered, the classic gatekeeper type mentioned above.
 While he wasn't as